 Figure 10.
-Trend of the maximum power provided by 2W Si-poly solar panel (model 130 110-3) as a function of solar irradiance, also linearly modeling the increase of the panel’s temperature induced by the incident radiation.
+Trend of the maximum power provided by the 2 W poly-Si solar panel (model 130 110-3) as a function of solar irradiance and a linear model of the increase of the panel’s temperature induced by the incident radiation.

-The mobile robot includes a multi-directional flame sensor constituted by 5 directional IR photo-transistors ( equal to 760 ÷ 1100 nm), so ensuring a wide detection range (higher than 120 degrees); each transistor is arranged in common emitter configuration, with the output provided directly (analog output) or digitalized using an LM393 comparator (manufactured by Texas Instruments), which compares the analog voltage with a set voltage threshold.
-The five digital outputs are connected to five General Purpose Input Output (GPIO) pins of the Arduino board to detect the fire condition, also discerning the direction of the fire source (Figure 11a).
+The mobile robot includes a multi-directional flame sensor constituted by five-directional IR photo-transistors ( equal to 760 ÷ 1100 nm) that ensure a wide detection range (greater than 120 degrees); each transistor is arranged in common emitter configuration, with the output provided directly (analogue output) or digitalised using an LM393 comparator (manufactured by Texas Instruments) that compares the analogue voltage with a set voltage threshold.
+The five digital outputs are connected to five general-purpose input/output pins on the Arduino board to detect fire and discern its location (Figure 11a).

-Furthermore, the robot is equipped with two gas sensors, namely the ZE07-CO module (manufactured by Winsen Inc.) and CCS811 (manufactured by AMS) breakout board.
+Furthermore, the robot is equipped with two gas sensors, namely a ZE07-CO module (manufactured by Winsen Inc.) and a CCS811 breakout board (manufactured by AMS).
 The ZE07-CO is constituted by a ME2-CO sensor with a conditioning/acquisition board based on a potentiostatic circuit (Figure 11b).
-The ME2-CO sensor is a two terminals electrochemical sensor, featured by high precision, low consumption, wide linearity range, and low cross-sensitivity respect to other gaseous species; it has a wide detection range (from 0 to 1000 ppm) and high sensitivity (0.015 ± 0.005 µA/ppm).
-The on-board acquisition section of the ZE07-CO module is based on the STM32F040F4 microcontroller (manufactured by STMicroelectronics), for acquiring and elaborating the analog signal provided by the conditioning section, making it available in the correct form to the master microcontroller by Universal Asynchronous Receiver-Transmitter (UART) interface.
-Instead, the CCS811 digital gas sensor is an ultra-low-power metal oxide (MOX) gas sensor for detecting the equivalent CO2 (eCO2) and the TVOCs (Total Volatile Organic Compounds) concentrations (as shown in Figure 11c) [39].
+The ME2-CO sensor is a two-terminal electrochemical sensor, featuring high precision, low consumption, a wide linearity range and low cross-sensitivity with respect to other gaseous species; it has a wide detection range (from 0 to 1,000 ppm) and high sensitivity (0.015 ± 0.005 µA/ppm).
+The on-board acquisition section of the ZE07-CO module is based on an STM32F040F4 microcontroller (manufactured by STMicroelectronics), which acquires and elaborates the analogue signal provided by the conditioning section, making it available in the correct form to the master microcontroller via the UART interface.
+The CCS811 digital gas sensor is an ultra-low-power metal oxide (MOX) gas sensor that detects the equivalent CO2 (eCO2) and the concentration of total volatile organic compounds (TVOCs) (Figure 11c) [39].

-Through intelligent algorithms applied to current and voltage values provided by the MOX sensor, the gas concentration values are made available to a master MCU employing the I2C interface.
-Furthermore, the sensor has 3 low-power modes optimized for extending the autonomy in portable applications.
-The CCS811 is featured by wide detection range (0 ÷ 1187 ppb for TVOC and 400 ÷ 8192 ppm for CO2), high sensitivity, low power consumption, high robustness to the external agents (high humidity and temperature, as well as the presence of dust), making it suitable for the considered application.
+Through intelligent algorithms applied to current and voltage values provided by the MOX sensor, the gas concentration values are made available to a master microcontroller unit (MCU) employing the I2C interface.
+In addition, the sensor has three low-power modes optimised to extend the autonomy of portable applications.
+The CCS811 features a wide detection range (0 ÷ 1187 ppb for TVOC and 400 ÷ 8192 ppm for CO2), high sensitivity, low power consumption and high robustness to external agents (i.e. high humidity and temperature as well as the presence of dust), making it suitable for the considered application.